palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

   	var yDomain = [
         0,
-        d3.max(annualTotals, d => d.homicides_total)
+        d3.max(annualTotals.map(d => d.homicides_total))
   	];

-If you know the min and max values, you can also set these manually.
+If you know the min and max values, you can also set these manually, which can be useful if you want your chart max to be a nice even number.

 At the bottom of your file, let's create an ``xScale`` and ``yScale`` now.
 Note that at this point we're also setting the range, or output values, to the range between 0 and the height and width of our SVG.